airbr/golang-hugo-blog/content/posts/speculation-refresh.md

 You can inspect the code on this page such as in the network tab to see the scripts running/having ran on the page load.

 Both mPulse and SpeedCurve offer a wealth of options and I am just starting to take a look at more of the options in the UI.

-*Is this a form of tracking?
-That global graph looks like its picking up some sort of country location...*

-Well that really depends on how you look at it and your jurisdiction.
-Both SpeedCurve and Akamai offer consent solutions to ensure that these scripts are not considered to breach any potential regulations or rules or expectations, such as by getting consent from a cookie banner.

-I got interested by this question which led me to want to try and implement a Cookie Banner Web Component proactively just to experiment with it.
+It does use Cookies though...

 ## Cookie Banner Web Component